Arium Waiver Program

 • Riot or civil commotion; or

-• Water or other liquid which leaks, flows or overflows from plumbing, air conditioning, other equipment or fixtures or personal property that damages the building or other personal property (hereinafter “Waiver Perils”).
+• Water or other liquid which leaks, flows or overflows from plumbing, air conditioning, other equipment or fixtures or personal property that damages the building or other personal property.

-The landlord is only assuming liability up to $100,000 in total per accident with the priority of the payments being made for any damage to the building or other property owned by the landlord.
-In the event that the property damage to the building or other property owned by the landlord exceeds $100,000, landlord may seek recourse against the resident.
+The landlord is only waiving or assuming liability up to $100,000 in total per accident.
+In the event that the property damage to the building or other property owned by the landlord exceeds $100,000, landlord may seek recourse against the resident of the enrolled unit.

-The resident will retain liability not specifically waived and released by the landlord (e.g., the resident may potentially be liable to other residents for loss in excess of the limits of what the landlord has assumed liability for pursuant to the above).
+The resident of the enrolled unit will retain liability not specifically waived and released by the landlord.
+For example, the resident may be liable to other residents and other persons for any losses they incur as well as for any loss in excess of the limits of what landlord has assumed or waived liability for pursuant to the above.

 • Completed additions and permanently installed machinery and equipment in the building;